Stav-Nof/The-Maze-Of-Waze-part2/README.md

 - Robot- A class that represents an Object which "picks up" the Fruits on the graph.
 After that a set of operations are applied on it, the robot will be able to move on the graph from a source node to a destination node and its purpose is to find and pick up the fruits on the graph.

 - MyGameGUI- A class that includes all the methods in order to build the game, that is to say, its graphic interface.
-Starting from the interface of the window, selecting levels, adding robots, select manual or automatic mode and starting the gam
+Starting from the interface of the window, selecting levels, adding robots, select manual or automatic mode and starting the game from the server.

 - Window- A class represents the graphical user interface.